aldelar/specs-extractor/README.md

 ## Usage

-Create a 'specs' directory in the root level of this repository and place the PDFs you want to extract in that folder.
+1. Create a 'specs' directory in the root level of this repository and place the PDFs you want to extract in that folder.

+2. Copy src/.env.template to src/.env and update the values to match your environment.

-Then run the following commands to setup the environment and run the extraction script:
+3. Run the following commands to setup the environment and run the extraction script:

 ```bash
 conda env create -f conda.yml